What Are Meme Stocks?

 Trending stocks and viral stocks are not one in the same.
 Overall, stocks trend upward due to a company’s recent innovations, partnerships, financial success or news reports.
 Viral stocks, on the other hand, are dependent on a social media push.
 And, in most cases, these companies are currently being shorted due to their financial struggles.

 What are meme stocks going to become over the coming months?
 It doesn’t seem like the movement is going away anytime soon.
-Therefore, you may want to keep a close eye on these viral stocks going forward.
+Especially with social media playing such a big role in our lives these days.
+Therefore, you may want to keep a close eye on these viral stocks and trends going forward.

 About Corey Mann